The History of the Sportster

 Different lenders pay different commissions for such introductions, and manufacturer lenders linked directly to the franchises that we represent may also provide preferential rates to us for the funding of our vehicle stock and also provide financial support for our training and marketing.
 But any such amounts they and other lenders pay us will not affect the amounts you pay under your finance agreement; however, you will be contributing towards the commission paid to us with the interest collected on your repayments.
 Before we propose you to a potential lender, we will inform you of the likely amount of commission we will receive and seek your consent to receive this commission.
 The exact amount of commission that we will receive will be confirmed prior to you signing your finance agreement.

 All finance applications are subject to status, terms and conditions apply, UK residents only, 18s or over.
 Guarantees may be required.
-Please see our complaints page for our complaints policiy and regulatory complaints.
+Please see our complaints page for our complaints policy and regulatory complaints.